jjvanzon/JJs-Reference-Architecture/api.md

 ### JavaScript / TypeScript

 [`JavaScript`](https://www.javascript.com/) is a programming language with a wide range of applications.
-Originally it was mostly run in web browsers to optimize the user experience.
+Originally it was run in web browsers to optimize the user experience.

 [`JavaScript`](https://www.javascript.com/) was less preferred as an architectural choice. [`JavaScript's`](https://www.javascript.com/) weak type system played a role.
 The strange behavior and trickiness in [`JavaScript`](https://www.javascript.com/) (part due to this weak typing) gave it less appeal.